 July 12, 1862 – During the Civil War, a five-day Federal operation began in the vicinity of Decatur, Ala. with a skirmish near Davis Gap.

-July 12, 1864 - U.S. President Abraham Lincoln witnessed the battle where Union forces repelled Jubal Early's army on the outskirts of Washington, DC.
+July 12, 1864 – During the Civil War, fighting occurred near Fort Stevens and along the northern defenses of Washington, D.C.
+U.S. President Abraham Lincoln was present to witness a portion of the battle where Union forces repelled Jubal Early's army on the outskirts of Washington, D.C.

 July 12, 1892 – Alexander Joy Cartwright Jr., the inventor of the modern game of baseball, passed away in Honolulu, O'ahu, Kingdom of Hawai'I at the age of 72.